Maysen42/HyFiVe_Deckbox2.0/02_Deckbox/01_Hardware/README.md

   </tr>
 </table>

-For later attachment to the deck box lid, screw 4 cylinder head screws from the inside into the threads.
+For later attachment to the deckbox lid, screw 4 cylinder head screws from the inside into the threads.

 <figure>
    <img src="media/bottom_level_fixation.jpg"  width="400" title="screws in nuts">